RomanChmykh/TheCatchUp--UE5-Cpp/README.md

-# The Catch Up Using Cpp/Blueprints
+# "The Catch Up" Using Cpp/Blueprints
 __
 ## About game
 ### The Catch Up is a third-person game, where the red ball is controlled by the user and yellow and green are controllored by AI.
 The user must paint all the balls in the color of his character(in red).